 • most importantly, show you how to get help from our friendly and expert Librarians

 New to writing and research or just want to up your game?
 Learn simple and effective tips from Writing Center and Library staff to make your writing more polished and to find and integrate others’ ideas and research to strengthen your thesis and argument.
+Click here to watch specific parts of this video.

 You have a research assignment; now what do you do?
 Webster U Librarians will guide you through selecting a topic, writing a thesis statement and research questions, selecting keywords and databases for preliminary research.